eckelsjd/amisc/docs/guides/interface_models.md

 - Data and surrogate fidelity usage are dependent on `training_data` and `interpolator`, respectively.
 The length of `data_fidelity` should match the number of inputs for `SparseGrid` training data.
 - Setting `vectorized=True` means the wrapper function should handle arrayed inputs (as well as arrayed `model_fidelity` if applicable).
 - The "packed" call and return signatures are preferred (i.e. the default is `call_unpacked=False` and `ret_unpacked=False`) -- the wrapper function should receive and return dictionaries, where the keys are the variables with their corresponding values.
+- The wrapper function should additionally return the special variables `{{ var }}_coords` to provide the grid coordinates for field quantity outputs.

 ## Viewing internal data